Moving to Edinburgh

 An overview of Edinburgh

-Edinburgh is Scotland’s hilly capital.
+Edinburgh is Scotland's hilly capital.
 Its Medieval Old Town and Georgian New Town sit snug in the centre of the city, with its 11th-century castle towering over the buildings.
-The streets are lined with quirky independent shops and restaurants, and the city really comes to life during the darker hours – especially during the summer, when Edinburgh is taken over by The Fringe Festival.
+The streets are lined with quirky independent shops and restaurants, and the city really comes to life during the night time – especially during the summer, when Edinburgh is taken over by The Fringe Festival.

 However, if it’s peace and quiet you’re seeking, there are also plenty of cute cafes and peaceful parks to hide away in.